percona/pmm/doc/source/glossary.terminology.rst

       The collected data is sent to :term:`PMM Server`.

-      For more information, see :ref:`architecture`.
+      For more information, see :ref:`pmm/architecture`.

    PMM Server